KYQiu21/plmrepeat/README.md

-# Protein sequence representations for repeat detection (under construction)
+# Protein sequence representations for repeat detection

 ## Install
 To use pLM-Repeat, you first need to set up the python environment.